Metacor/Minecraft-Speedrun-Guide/readme.md

 	* if you need more Beds, you can gather string from Library Cobwebs (use a Sword or Shears, 20s → 0.4s)

 ### The End:
-* The Dragon's Fireball doesn't do damage, the AoE ground effect does;
+* The Dragon's Fireball doesn't actually do damage, the AoE ground effect it leaves behind does;
-	* an easy way to avoid the damage is to get hit on purpose, then jump → place a block below you
+	* an easy way to avoid the damage is to get hit on purpose, then Jump → place a Block below you

 <br/>